 KALIS, KLEIMAN & WOLFE has extensive knowledge in both local and State laws governing real estate, land boundaries, platting and land development regulations (LDRs).
 Florida Statutes Â§177.011.177.151 and Â§163.3202(2)(a) regulate the subdivision of land.

-A subdivision of land is basically the division of a parcel into sub-parcels.
+A subdivision of land is basically the division of a parcel into sub or smaller parcels.
 Property owners often split up their property in order to sell, develop, lease or finance the property.
-For some property owners splitting up their property into separate lots can mean more money and profits than selling as one parcel.
+For some property owners, splitting up their property into separate lots can mean more money and profits than selling as one parcel.

 Due to some vagueness in Florida laws, in order to make sure all the processes and proper procedures are complied with, it is important to consult with an experienced real estate attorney to ensure your rights are protected.